gaurishanand13/IMDb-Clone/README.md

 # IMDb-Clone app
 It is my First Year project.
 I have here used the TMDb api which provides us with the details of movies , TV Shows, Celebs  etc.
-You can see more about this API here https://developers.themoviedb.org/3/getting-started/introduction .
+You can see more about this API here https://developers.themoviedb.org/3/getting-started/introduction (Api Used my IMDb too).
 </br>
 </br>
 In this app we will be able to see all the popular,latest,upcoming movies or a TV Show.
 I have also used the Youtube API here to show the trailers of each movie or TV Show.
 I have also added the feature to add a particular movie or a TV Show to the watchlist or mark as favourite.
-These reviews/favourites/watchlist will also be reflected on TMDb account if we open it as i have posted all the request on their api only.
+These reviews/favourites/watchlist will also be reflected on TMDb database directly account if we open it as i have posted all the request on their api only.
 </br>
 ## Some gifs to go through the app